KyungjinJPark/mai-phaser3-game/README.md

   - ✅ make box spawn at the right position even when you have moved away
     - layer multiple scenes: TOOK ME FOREVER... didn't know how default draw order was determined. didn't know it was even a thing
   - dialogue spawning interaction
+  - many dialogue boxes can be spawned at once
 - Should all this logic be in the TestScene?
   - after creating the TestScene, it is clear that it should not be.
 Refactor time!
 - Get an idea of what the game will be about